Anomalous-hydrodynamic analysis of charge-dependent elliptic flow in heavy-ion collisions: Abstract

 \section{Abstract}

 Anomalous hydrodynamics is a low-energy effective theory that captures effects of quantum anomalies.
 We develop a numerical code of anomalous hydrodynamics and apply it to dynamics of heavy-ion collisions, where anomalous transports are expected to occur.
 This is the first attempt to perform fully non-linear numerical simulations of anomalous hydrodynamics.
 We discuss implications of the simulations for possible experimental observations of anomalous transport effects.
-From analyses of the charge-dependent elliptic flow parameters ($v_2^\pm$) as a function of the net charge asymmetry $A_\pm$, we quantitatively verify that the linear dependence of $\Delta v_2 \equiv v_2^- - v_2^+$ on the net charge asymmetry $A_\pm$ cannot be regarded as a sensitive signal of anomalous transports, contrary to previous studies.
-We, however, find that the intercept $\Delta v_2(A_\pm=0)$ is sensitive to anomalous transport effects.
+From analyses of the charge-dependent elliptic flow parameters ($v_2^\pm$) as a function of the net charge asymmetry $A_\pm$, we find that the linear dependence of $\Delta v_2^\pm \equiv v_2^- - v_2^+$ on the net charge asymmetry $A_\pm$ cannot be regarded as a robust signal of anomalous transports, contrary to previous studies.
+We, however, find that the intercept $\Delta v_2^\pm(A_\pm=0)$ is sensitive to anomalous transport effects.

 \emph{Introduction.}--- Macroscopic transport phenomena induced by the triangle anomalies have recently attracted much attention.
 One such example is the chiral magnetic(separation) effect (CME/CSE), which states that a dissipationless vector(axial) current is generated along a magnetic field \cite{Vilenkin:1980fu,Fukushima:2008xe, Son:2004tq,Metlitski:2005pr}.
 This kind of anomalous transport phenomena is expected to occur in a variety of materials such as the quark-gluon plasma (QGP), interiors of neutron stars \cite{Charbonneau:2009ax}, or Weyl semimetals \cite{Zyuzin:2012tv,Basar:2013iaa}.
-Theoretically, the anomalous transport effects have been derived in hydrodynamics \cite{Son:2009tf}, kinetic theory \cite{Son:2012wh,Stephanov:2012ki,Son:2012zy}, or the linear response theory.
+The existence of anomalous transport effects is shown from perturbation theory, hydrodynamics \cite{Son:2009tf}, and kinetic theory \cite{Gao:2012ix,Son:2012wh,Stephanov:2012ki,Son:2012zy,Chen:2012ca}.